Paying Your Tuition Bill with Financial Aid

 For undergraduate students in the School of Professional Studies (SPS), anticipated federal or state grant credits will appear on the first tuition bill of the term.
 Pell grants and Supplemental Educational Opportunity Grants (SEOG) will disburse at the beginning of the academic term but may be revised if your enrollment changes during the academic term.
 State grants (Illinois MAP Grants) will not disburse until after your enrollment and grant eligibility has been verified after the financial aid Add/Drop deadline, which is the second Saturday of each term.

 After accounting for anticipated aid credits or any credits from a previous term, your bill will indicate a remaining balance due for the term and you will need to pay that balance directly with the Student Finance Office.
 You are responsible for ensuring that your balance is paid in full by the due date stated on your bill may be subject to late payment fees.
-You can find more information about the billing and direct payment processes on the Office of Student Accounts website, which includes information about how to read your bill.
+You can find more information about the billing and direct payment processes on the Office of Student Finance website, which includes information about how to read your bill.

 If you are using financial aid, the funds will generally be disbursed to your student account.
 Disbursement refers to the paying out of scholarship, grant, or loan aid.